google/tensorstore/docs/context.rst

 pools, and authentication credentials to be specified using JSON in a way that allows sharing of resources by multiple TensorStore drivers.

-.. json-schema:: context_schema.yml
+.. json:schema:: Context

-.. json-schema:: context_schema.yml#/definitions/resource
+.. json:schema:: ContextResource

-.. json-schema:: context_schema.yml#/definitions/cache_pool
+.. json:schema:: Context.cache_pool

-.. json-schema:: context_schema.yml#/definitions/data_copy_concurrency
+.. json:schema:: Context.data_copy_concurrency

-.. json-schema:: context_schema.yml#/definitions/file_io_concurrency
+.. json:schema:: Context.file_io_concurrency